microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-external-groups.md

 * An AAD user
 * An AAD group
-* Another external group (external groups support nested external groups!)
+* Another external group (external groups support nested external groups)

 After you create the group, you can add members to the group as shown below.